basemelshafei/MiRPy/Kafka4MiR/README.md

 ## Kafka Producer, Consumer, and Setup Automation Instructions

 ### Kafka Producer (`kafka_producer.py`)
-- Script designed to generate MiR data and send it to a Kafka topic.
+- Script designed to generate multiple MiR data and send it to a Kafka topic at different partitions.
 - Connects to a Kafka broker and sends messages to a specified topic (`my_mir_data`).
 - Uses the Kafka Python client `KafkaProducer` to send serialized data.
 - Supports real-time data generation using a time delay.